 Problems did not end there however.
 Even after the second filming wrapped, Cursed underwent severe re-editing.
 Releases dates were announced twice in 2004 and finally pushed back to February 2005.
 Miramax decided that what Wes Craven had started shooting as an R-rated release should be recut for a PG-rating.
 (If you view the Making of package on the Cursed dvd you can see just how much of the original gore has been cut – there one can see scenes of Judy Greer’s brains being shot out, a dream sequence where Christina Ricci bites a chunk out of Joshua Jackson’s neck, the scene at the car crash where the wolf tosses Shannon Elizabeth’s severed torso back, and climactic severing of the wolf’s head.
 Watching horror films that have been watered down for a PG rating is bad enough, but that the dvd release retains this PG rating yet includes material showing what the original was like is something that is irritating to the max.
 What would have been nice would have been a dvd release that combined both PG and R cuts of the film, as well as possibly even some of the footage from the original version.
 That would have at least given a glimpse into the potential that an otherwise severely disappointing film might have had).
 The resulting film premiered to indifferent box-office.

-Kevin Williamson’s other films are:– the script for Scream (1996); the script for I Know What You Did Last Summer (1997), another in-jokey postmodern slasher film; the script for Scream 2 (1997); as creator of the hit non-genre teen tv series Dawson’s Creek (1998-2003); as executive producer of Halloween H20: Twenty Years Later (1998); the script for the wittily self-aware alien body snatchers film The Faculty (1998); as producer of the voodoo film Venom (2005); as writer/producer/creator of the tv series Glory Days (2002), a rather good smalltown mystery series that was naturally run over by a number of Williamson-esque deconstructions, but only lasted for ten episodes and was killed off well before its time; and as producer of the tv series The Vampire Diaries (2009-17), The Secret Circle (2011-2), The Following (2013-5), Stalker (2014-5) and Time After Time (2017).
+Kevin Williamson’s other films are:– the script for Scream (1996); the script for I Know What You Did Last Summer (1997), another in-jokey postmodern slasher film; the script for Scream 2 (1997); as creator of the hit non-genre teen tv series Dawson’s Creek (1998-2003); as executive producer of Halloween H20: Twenty Years Later (1998); the script for the wittily self-aware alien body snatchers film The Faculty (1998); as producer of the voodoo film Venom (2005); as writer/producer/creator of the tv series Glory Days (2002), a rather good smalltown mystery series that was naturally run over by a number of Williamson-esque deconstructions, but only lasted for ten episodes and was killed off well before its time; and as producer of the tv series The Vampire Diaries (2009-17), The Secret Circle (2011-2), The Following (2013-5), Stalker (2014-5), Time After Time (2017) and Tell Me a Story (2018-20).
 Williamson made his directorial debut (and so far only outing) on the teacher-pupil psycho-thriller Teaching Mrs. Tingle (1999).